PaulskPt/Presto_MQTT_multi_topic_subscriber/README.md

 How to install?

 Download the latest version of Pimoroni [Presto FW](https://github.com/pimoroni/presto/releases/tag/v0.1.0).
-Install that repo in your PC in a folder of your preference.
+Flash this firmware onto your Presto.
+This can be done from within the Thonny IDE.
 Copy the files of this repo from the subfolders [here](https://github.com/PaulskPt/Presto_MQTT_multi_topic_subscriber/tree/main/src/Subscriber) to a folder of your preference, for example:
 ```
 C:\<Users>\<User>\Documents\Hardware\Pimoroni\Presto\Micropython\mqtt\
 ```